walton5511/wikiwikihk/docs/rules.md

 ---
 :::important  4.
 Cheats And Bug Abusing

-- 4.1 Cheating software is forbidden and results in a permanent ban on your account.
+- 4.1 Cheating software or any third-party software is forbidden.

-- 4.2 If you find a bug in the game, please report it to a GM as soon as possible, that will result in a possible reward.
+- 4.2 The use of in-game bots or macro is forbidden.

-- 4.3 If you take advantage of a bug, you will be punished according to the severity of the bug.
+- 4.3 If you find a bug in the game, please report it to a GM as soon as possible, that will result in a possible reward.

-- 4.4 The use of in-game bots or third-party software is totally forbidden and will result in a permanent ban on your account.
+- 4.4 If you take advantage of a bug, you will be punished according to the severity of the bug.

 :::
 ---
 :::important  5.
 Multi-Accounts
 - 5.1 You are allowed to have and use only **one** Olympus account.
-You are also allowed to connect with one single character at the same time, meaning you cannot use someone else's account to play multiple characters at the same time.
+You are allowed to connect with one single character at the same time, meaning you cannot use someone else's account to play multiple characters at the same time.

 - 5.2 It is forbidden to sell or share your account with other players.
 :::
 ---
 :::important  6.
 Communication With The Team
-- 6.1 It is forbidden to ask GM or the team for gold, items or experience, this can result in a warning.
+- 6.1 It is forbidden to ask GM or the team for gold, items or experience.

 - 6.2 Any instructions given by the team must be respected and followed.